pollywoggles/OneOnOneAnim/README.md

 ## General

 This is a SPA application, using an MVVM pattern.
 This app consists of front-end html, css, javascript.
 The intent is that it will use ajax calls to a server web api (server-side code has not been written).
-This separation allows front-end in an code editor of choice, without needing to build a heavy development environment.
+This separation allows front-end development on an code editor of choice, without requiring a heavy development environment.

 Each SPA page is located in the [pages directory](/app/pages)